-URS independent audit of Ergon Energy / Powerdirect Australia confirms that its GreenPower product, Cleangreen, is in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.3.
+URS' independent audit of Global Green Plan confirms that its GreenPower product, GreenSwitch, is not in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.4.
+Key data relevant to the audit is presented in the following tables.